liborty/random/README.md

 ## Recent Releases (Latest First)

+**Version 1.0.1** Added generic get functions to unpack the data but note that they will only work if all the `From` converters have been fully implemented. `get_generic` upacks Rnum type, `getv_generic` unpacks Rv type and `getvv_generic` unpacks Rvv type.

 **Version 1.0.0** No substantive changes for a while, upgrading to Version 1.0.0.

 **Version 0.3.4** Improved documentation.
 Publicly exported `set_seeds(n)`.
 It is now available at crate level as: `use ran::{set_seeds, ....};`